oVirt/ovirt-site/source/feature/detailedstabledeviceaddresses.html.md

 Up to 3.1, we were passing spiceMonitors, this described the number of monitors used by the VM and memory allocation calculation per video card was sone by VDSM
 In new format, we will have to send each video card as a generic device and calculate the memory allocation, the result will be passed to vdsm as the specparams value.

+#### Import/Export

+OvfVmReader and OvfVmWriter should be enhanced to support:

+       shared disk flag
+       boot order
+       address
+       manage Floppy/CDROM as a device

+Those changes should bee coordinated with the OVF team.

 ### User Experience

 This feature is not exposed to the GUI in 3.1